Choosing between Clay and Floqer for your go-to-market data needs often comes down to five questions:

 ZoomInfo's AI operates at the intelligence and execution layer.

-The GTM Context Graph doesn't browse websites.
+The GTM Context Graph does not browse websites.
 It works across your CRM data, conversation transcripts, intent signals, and behavioral patterns to surface deal dynamics.

 Inside GTM Workspace, AI agents generate account briefs pulling CRM history, company news, and stakeholder context in seconds.
 They draft personalized outreach based on specific concerns identified in previous conversations.
-They surface buying group members you haven't engaged yet.
+They surface buying group members you have not engaged yet.

 GTM Studio's AI lets marketers describe audiences in plain language and launch multi-channel plays targeting accounts that match proven win patterns.